psacawa/tetradactyl/docs/qt.md

 - `contextMenuPolicy == Qt::DefaultContextMenu`, `QApplication::notify` will call `contextMenuEvent` virtual method, which is hopefully overwritten.

 Short of inspecting the vtable, there is really no simple way to detect the third (default) case. `notify` will always return `true`.
 Event filters act before we reach the event handler.
 Overview of prominent codebases seems to indicate usage is roughly evenly split between `CustomContextMenu` and `DefaultContextMenu`.
 It may be necessary to trigger the `ContextMenuEvent` just to probe whether any menu was created.
 But that's stupid...

+## ABI

+Qt outright refuses to interoperate with library sibling versions other than it's own.
+Therefore if we have e.g. vlc which uses  `libQt5Widgets` (in `qtbase`) and `libQt5Widgets` (not), then when the  application is run via Tetradactyl the libs loaded can be respectively  `/usr/local/Qt-5.15.10/lib/libQt5Widgets.so.5.15.10` and `/usr/lib/x86_64-linux-gnu/libQt5Svg.so.5.15.6`.
+This means we must in princip distribute the entirety of qt super module to clients to ensure interoperation.